metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 - copied the jobs data in zip form to data folder data/jobs.zip
 - haven't succeeded in getting it to unzip on the fly, but will leave that for the moment.
 - looking for the missing image files - osrc, etc.
+- brought those images in.
+- change of title: Operative ethnographies and large numbers